sanu11/Face_recognition-using-OpenCV/README.md

-# Face_recognition-using-OpenCV
+Face Recognition is implemented in python using OpenCv ..
+Principal Component algorithm is used here..
+References:-cs.otago.ac.nz
-PCA (Principal Component Analysis)algorithm is used Run the pyqt.py file
+Run  pyqt.py file from terminal